 - Aveda volumizing tonic.

 - A pick

-- Shingle any curls that need a little extra encouragement.
+Shingle (evenly distribute product using your fingers) any curls that need a little extra encouragement.
 You can take apart any clumps that are larger than you would like and shingle those as well.

 What is your favorite method to get both volume and definition?
 Let us know in the comments.
 For more great leave-ins to use, click here.